nckackerman/unity-card-game-sts-mvp/README.md

 Absolutely!
 Please reach out to nckackerman@gmail.com for any question about this code.
 Happy to help however I can :)

 ## Updates
+### 3/5/2021
+- Added a handful of new cards and relics
+- Moved code towards a global state object, something I tried to stay away from initially.
+Global state seems appropriate here since:

+1. This game is a monolith in a way.
+Not sure how much of a typical web-MVC pattern helps game development.
+Said another way, most parts of the game need to know about most other parts in order to do something interesting.
+2. Having a global state object can be the starting points for saving game data.
+A simple implementation could be serializing and deserializing this large object.

+Whats next
+- POC for game/fight animations

 ### 3/1/2021
 Added a handful of new cards and introduced logic + ui for applying statuses.
 Stauses include:
 - vulnerable -> Target takes 50% more damage